Hilbert-Guided Sparse Local Attention: Method

 \subsection{Hilbert Window Transformer}

 WSA is applied in Swin Transformer, and it does not leverage block sparsity; instead, Swin Transformer performs dense WSA within each window.
 Although this approach implicitly partitions the sequence into windows, it does not further optimize the underlying computation.
 Block-sparse kernel can accelerate WSA; however, it may sometimes suffer from efficiency loss due to generating more partial blocks.
 By applying HWA, the number of empty blocks increases and the number of partial blocks decreases, thereby better leveraging the potential of block-sparse attention.
 Based on this idea, this work introduces the Hilbert Window Transformer (HWT).
 HWT shares a similar architecture with Swin Transformer, with the main differences lying in the window construction, the shift window operation, and the use of RPB.
 As shown in Figure~\ref{fig:HWT}, the image is first divided into tokens (or patches), which are then reordered according to the Hilbert curve path.
-Since feature maps of the same size generate the same Hilbert curve path, the path can be precomputed and cached for reuse in subsequent feature maps of identical dimensions.
+Since feature maps with the same size produce the same Hilbert-curve path, a feature map of size $(H,W)$ corresponds to a unique path $P_{(H,W)}$.
+The path $P_{(H,W)}$ is computed and cached at model initialization, and whenever a feature map with the same size $(H,W)$ is processed, the cached path $P_{(H,W)}$ can be reused.

 HWT blocks are also used in pairs: the first block performs HWA, and the second performs Hilbert Shifted Window Attention (HSWA).
 Thanks to the spatial locality-preserving property of the Hilbert curve, Hilbert windows can be constructed directly on the 1D sequence, ensuring that tokens within each window remain adjacent in the original 2D space.
 Applying the shifted window strategy of Swin Transformer directly to HWT would make the attention mask overly complex, so HWT performs the window shift along the 1D sequence by moving each window forward by a fixed offset.
 This facilitates interaction between tokens from different windows and enhances the model’s ability to capture global features.
 It should be noted that window shift may introduce tokens at the beginning and end of the sequence that are not adjacent in 2D space.
 Even if they fall into the same window, irrelevant attention connections must be masked out.
 In addition, since Hilbert windows and Hilbert shifted windows may exhibit irregular shapes, the window-based RPB used in Swin Transformer is no longer suitable.
 Instead, HWT enlarges the window to the full feature map, enabling a global relative position bias (global RPB).